Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk-vue.md

 Telegram application to fetch their current state.
 Due to this, we cannot determine the required properties for these components until the initialization is completed.

-As a result, all hooks that return component instances will throw an error because they cannot retrieve the necessary component from the SDK initialization result.
-Therefore, these hooks should not be called until the SDK is fully initialized.
+As a result, all composables that return component instances will throw an error because they cannot retrieve the necessary component from the SDK initialization result.
+Therefore, these composables should not be called until the SDK is fully initialized.

 `DisplayGate` is the built-in component which encapsulates logic related to application display.